pivotal/docs-tap/scc/gitops-vs-regops.md

 ## <a id="gitops"></a>GitOps

-Different from local iteration, the GitOps approach configures the supply chains to push the Kubernetes Configuration to a remote Git repository.
-This allows users to compare configuration changes and promote these changes through environments by using GitOps principles.
+The GitOps approach differs from local iteration in that GitOps configures the supply chains to push the Kubernetes configuration to a remote Git repository.
+This allows users to compare configuration changes and promote those changes through environments by using GitOps principles.

-Typically associated with an outerloop workflow, it's only activated if certain parameters are set in the supply chain:
+Typically associated with an outerloop workflow, the GitOps approach is only activated if certain parameters are set in the supply chain:

 - `gitops.repository_prefix`: configured during the Out of the Box Supply